dialnd/imbalanced-algorithms/README.rst

 ..
 [3] : D. P. Kingma and M. Welling.
 "Auto-Encoding Variational Bayes". arXiv preprint arXiv:1312.6114, 2013.

 ..
+[4] : C. Seiffert, T. M. Khoshgoftaar, J. V. Hulse, and A. Napolitano.
+"RUSBoost: Improving Classification Performance when Training Data is Skewed".
+International Conference on Pattern Recognition (ICPR), 2008.

-[4] : N. V. Chawla, A. Lazarevic, L. O. Hall, and K. W. Bowyer.
+..
+[5] : N. V. Chawla, A. Lazarevic, L. O. Hall, and K. W. Bowyer.
 "SMOTEBoost: Improving Prediction of the Minority Class in Boosting."
 European Conference on Principles of Data Mining and Knowledge Discovery (PKDD), 2003.